Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

 • You’ll have options for each block in the toolbar above each block and in the right sidebar of the page you are working on.

-• Always check both to know all the options available to you.
+• Always check both to be aware of all the options available to you.

 List Block Sidebar Tools